 Why Does Discord Not Have Voice Messages?

 Discord’s concept is voice chat via calls during gameplay.
-Most of the Discord’s features, such as access to private servers, custom voice channels, and text-based chat rooms, are intended to improve gaming experiences.
+Most of Discord’s features, such as access to private servers, custom voice channels, and text-based chat rooms, are intended to improve gaming experiences.
 Because voice messages are not considered a feature that would benefit gamers, Discord does not currently provide them.

 Risk To Privacy: Moreover, voice messages can also pose a privacy risk for some users who may not want to have their conversations recorded.
 Given that gamers and other online communities primarily use Discord, it stands to reason that user safety and privacy would take precedence over providing voice messages.